mkm99/object_oriented_programming_concepts/README.md

 [![Build Status](https://travis-ci.com/mkm99/object_oriented_programming_concepts.svg?branch=master)](https://travis-ci.com/mkm99/object_oriented_programming_concepts)

 # Explanation of some Object Oriented Programming (OOP) concepts
 In this repo, I would explain some concepts of Object Oriented Programming.
-The code will be in python to serve as an example to help understand this concepts.
+Examples are written in Python to help understanding concepts.
 Every concept includes a piece of code to illustrate the explanation.
 Additionally, I added a link to go to the python file respectively.

 ## Encapsulation